codetalkio/codethoughts.io/content/posts/2024-10-01-improved-turso-ergonomics-in-rust/index.md

 - Tries to get the first row (a `Result<Option<Row>>`)
 - And finally, if that row was not `None`, tries to deserialize the row first into the `lib_database::User` type which was manually created, and finally into the `User` GraphQL type, which has a `From` implementation to convert from the database type to the GraphQL type

-…quite verbose if I were to be honest, and not something that I’d like to bloat my codebase with.
+…quite verbose if I were to be honest, and not something that I'd like to bloat my codebase with.

 There are also some obvious issues here: